Kazan Operation: Background

 At the beginning of the operation, the Reds' disposition was as follows: To the west of Kazan were the Fifth Army of the Eastern Front under Pēteris Slavens and the Volga Flotilla under Fyodor Raskolnikov; to the east of Kazan was the Arsk group of the Second Army under Woldemar Azin.
 They opposed the Czechoslovak legion and KomUch People's Army under A. P. Stepanov.

 The battle

-On September 7, the Right Bank Group of the Fifth Army with the flotilla's backing reached the right (west) bank of Volga and shelled Kazan from the commanding position of Uslan Hill.
-The Left Bank Group reached the mouth of the Kazanka River.
-That day the Arsk Group took Kinderle and Klyki villages to the east of Kazan.
-On September 9, sailors and landed marksmen under Nikolay Markin took the beachhead at the western part of Kazan.
-On that day the Left Bank Group and Arsk Group joined and laid siege to part of Kazan.
+On September 3 a workers' uprising erupted in Kazan which was liquadated by the army of KOMUCH but it diverged white forces from the front.
+On the 5th the operation began when the 5th Red Army, with support from the Volga Flotilla advanced towards Kazan by capturing several crucial positions such as Krasnaya Gorka (Yudino), Verkhniy and Nizhniy Uslon.
+After several days of fighting the red advance was slowing down which caused the direct intervention of Lenin.
 On September 10, after storming the city from three directions, Red Army troops took control of Kazan.

 The majority of Whites managed to sail away via the Volga.